bees-hive/elegant-git/docs/commands.md

 usage: git elegant polish-work
 ```

-Reapplies branch commits using interactive rebase.
-It uses only new commits that
+Finds the new commits in HEAD (a delta in commits between the current and the
-aren't in `master` branch.
-If there is a rebase in progress, the command will
+default development branches) and runs interactive rebase against them.

-continue it.
+If there is a rebase in progress, the command will pick it up and continue.

-Prior to the execution and in the case of rebase initiation, all uncommitted
+The command doesn't allow to modify the history of the default development
-tracked modifications will be temporally stashed.
-And they will be uncovered if
+branch.

-the rebase completes without errors, otherwise, you need to apply them manually
+The command uses stash pipe to preserve the current Git state prior to
-by running `git stash pop`.
+execution and restore after.
+This means that the uncommitted local

-The command raises error 42 if it runs against `master` branch.
+modifications, if they are present, will be stashed.
+And they will be

-The command uses stash pipe to preserve the current Git state prior to execution
+uncovered if the rebase completes without errors or interruptions like for
-and restore after.
+solving conflicts, etc. Otherwise, please run `git stash pop` to get them.

 Approximate commands flow is
 ```bash